Hair Care Services

 Hair Braiders scope of practice includes:

-a) Cleansing of the hair or scalp.
+a) Cleansing of the scalp.

 b) A natural form of hair manipulation by braiding, cornrowing, extending, lacing, locking, sewing, twisting, weaving or wrapping human hair, natural fibers, synthetic fibers, and hair extensions.
 (This practice may be performed by hand or by using simple braiding devices, including, without limitations, clips, combs, hairpins, scissors, needles, and thread.)